SLUT, spray paint on satin polyester fabric, alu frame, tape. 65*40cm

 SISSY, acrylic paint on satin polyester fabric, alu frame, tape.
 65*40cm

-Yet I find something sensual in the worn-out metallic surface, in its dialogue with the subtle drape of the fabric, between resilience and grace.
-Inspired by Heidegger’s The Question Concerning Technology (1954), this work gestures toward a tribal aesthetic that constitutes first and foremost an act of resistance against modern alienation.
+Yet I find something sensual in the worn-out metallic surface, in its conversation with the subtle drape of the satin fabric.
+Between resilience and grace.
+Inspired by Heidegger’s essay The Question Concerning Technology (1954), this work gestures toward a tribal aesthetic that constitutes first and foremost an act of resistance against modern alienation.
 In the age of machinic subjectivation, the techno queer emerges as a counter-model, romantic cyborg faithful to its complex humanity.

 The font in use is a custom stencil typeface derived from British railway signage.
 Beyond representing identificatory markers within the style of industrial modernity, this detail arguably points to the paradoxical nature of the gay movement, once emancipatory surge against the militarist culture of post-war USA, now increasingly co-opted as a vector of cultural imperialism.
 While fiercely pushing the wagons of liberal progress, it's always worth to reflect on what we carry with us.